IntelSoftware/SYCL_101/03_Modern/06_move.rst

 * **xvalue** — Has an identity and can be moved from.
 * **prvalue** — Doesn't have an identity and can be moved from.

-The diagram below shows different expression types and the dependencies between them.
+The diagram below shows different expression types and the dependencies between them:

 .. figure:: /_images/move-semantics-expressions.png

-Let's look at the lvalue and rvalue in the following example.
+Let's look at the lvalue and rvalue in the following example:

 .. code-block:: cpp

    size_t x = 0;
-   x = 1; // x expression is l-value
+   x = 1; // x expression is lvalue

    size_t foo() { /* ... */ }

-   foo(); // Result of foo call expr is an r-value
+   foo(); // Result of foo call expr is an rvalue

 Any name of variable, function, template parameter object, or data member is an lvalue.
 It's important to note that it doesn't matter how complex the expression is.
 As long as it maintains an identity, the expression is an lvalue.

 The integer constants are *prvalues*, like in the code above — the result of a function call.

-Functions returning lvalue and prvalue
+Functions Returning lvalue and prvalue
 =======================================

-Let's imagine a function returning a :code:`int` value, like below:
+Let's imagine a function returning a :code:`int` value:

 .. code-block:: cpp